simonmika/egmontmika.com/content/blog/two-ways-to-benefit-from-your-enemies.md

 +++
 You can benefit from your enemies.

-Yes, you not only benefit from your families, relatives and friends and all who love you, but in fact, you can also benefit from your enemies, from those who oppose you, bother you, despise you, hate you, treat you badly.
+Indeed, you not only benefit from your families, relatives and friends and all who love you, but you can also benefit from your enemies, from those who oppose you, bother you, despise you, hate you, treat you badly.

 If you understand this, you can turn those negative relationships into an asset.